mclarke/php-oauth-client/README.md

     }
     ?>

-The `callbackId` is specified in the constructor of the class, here `SURFconext`.
+The `callbackId` is the name of the client as in the configuration, here `SURFconext`.

 The `setUserId` method is used to bind the obtained access token to a specific